 Scholarships for Adults & Non-Traditional Students

-The Hancock County Community Foundation in Indiana offers educational support for non-traditional (or adult) students who are seeking post-secondary training or schooling to improve their career prospects.
-Whether you delayed postsecondary enrollment, work full time, are a single parent, don’t have a traditional high school diploma, or are a military veteran, these scholarships are for you.
-The application is open year-round at giveHCgrowHC.org until all funds are used.
+The Community Foundation of Hancock County offers educational support for Hancock County, Indiana adults who are seeking post-secondary training or schooling to improve their career prospects.
+There are also some opportunities provided by specific businesses in the area.
+The application is open year-round until all funds are used.

-3) Applicants must plan to pursue a post-secondary education credential at the undergraduate level in an online or traditional setting.
+• Applicants must plan to pursue a post-secondary education credential at the undergraduate level in an online or traditional setting.
+We are not able to fund graduate degrees.

-5) Applicants will have a personal interview with representatives from Leaders in Navigating Knowledge and the Hancock County Community Foundation.
+Applicants will have a personal interview with representatives from Leaders in Navigating Knowledge and the Community Foundation of Hancock County.

 Adult Re-Education Fund